 Unsatisfied with a number of other permissions management plugins publicly available, I sought to create a lighter and more elegant plugin to handle group-based permissions.
 With a focus to making all of the commands understandable at a glance and providing helpful details when queried.
 You should be able to get on with permissions management simply through typing /help GroupPermsLite and reading the command descriptions.

 - Allows setting up an unlimited number of groups (names are case-insensitive)

-- Has a default group called "all" that all players start in
+- Has a default group called "all" that applies to all players that have joined the server, nomatter what other groups they are in

 - Has a unique group for each player called "personal_[player name]" that allows individual permissions settings

 - Saved in YAML format, advanced users can read and manage on disk and reload while the server is running using a command

 - Simple and easy to use commands to add/remove players from groups and grant/revoke permissions from groups

 - Allows use of the wildcard (*) to match any value for a node in a permission string when granting permissions using a command